 Filing either Chapter 7 bankruptcy or Chapter 13 bankruptcy will stop any repossession under the automatic stay provision of the U.S. Bankruptcy Code.
 However, this stay is temporary.
 You will still need to sign a reaffirmation agreement and catch up on your payments to keep the asset.
 Filing Chapter 13 bankruptcy will give you more time to catch up on your payments – from three to five years, depending on your debt repayment plan.

 Another option available to you in bankruptcy is debt renegotiation.
 For example, if you owe $20,000 on a car that is worth $12,000, you may be able to refinance your car for $12,000.
 You may also be able to renegotiate the interest rate of your loan.

-Our lawyers recommend that you make payments by bank check or money order for at least six months after your bankruptcy case, as these forms of payment can’t bounce.
-We also recommend that you send payments by certified or registered mail, return-receipt requested, so that you have proof of when the lender received it.
+I generally recommend that clients make payments by bank check or money order for at least six months after their bankruptcy case, as these forms of payment can’t bounce.
+I also recommend sending payments by certified or registered mail, return receipt requested, so that you have proof of when the lender received it.

 Discuss Your Rights And Legal Options In A Free Case Evaluation

 I am a debt relief agent.
 I help people file for bankruptcy relief under the Bankruptcy Code.